-- After both instruments have been allowed to take at least one simultaneous reading, remove the old instrument.
-It is best to take a second simultaneous reading whenever possible. - Record the date, location, weather conditions, tide, time of retrieval, and initials on the calibration log, and note any extra samples taken. - Brush out the instrument tube with a Webster-type brush, on the inside and outside. - Deploy the fresh instrument in its place. - Wrap the old instrument in a damp towel and take it back to the lab for post-calibration and cleaning.
+- After both instruments have taken at least one simultaneous reading, remove the old instrument.
+It is best to take a second simultaneous reading whenever possible. - Record the time of retrieval on the calibration log and field data sheet and note any extra samples taken.
+Review the field data sheet for correctness and then initial. - Brush out the instrument tube with a Webster-type brush, on the inside and outside.
+Use a scouring pad is used to remove biofouling from any telemetry cables, sonde deployment lines, or the floating mechanism (if applicable). - Deploy the fresh instrument into the PVC tube or crabpot-like structure.
+A clean crabpot-like structure can be deployed to house the new sonde if the old crabpot-like structure is heavily fouled. - Wrap the old instrument in a damp towel and take it back to the lab for post-calibration and cleaning.